 US Bureau of Labor and Statistics website, specifically consider areas such as:

 Company research: One thing to consider in working within a corporate environment is if you feel you have a cultural fit with the organization.
-Look for CIVIC minded organizations that connect social work driven professionals to organizations involved within philanthropic or civic good.
+Look for CIVIC-minded organizations that connect social work-driven professionals to organizations involved in philanthropic or civic good.

 B:CIVIC - is the only organization in Colorado focused on professionals and business leaders in for-profit companies who are as passionate about giving back as they are about growing successful companies.
 Check out the "CIVIC 50" in Colorado.

 Energize Colorado, Resource Compass - The Resource Compass allows you to locate projects & companies based on industry or interest throughout Colorado.